AdaCore/learn/content/courses/ada-idioms/chapters/component_access_to_rec_objs.rst

     end P;

-Specifically, the body of procedure :ada:`Increment_X` can use the access discriminant :ada:`Instance` to get to the current instance's :ada:`X` component.
-(We could express it as :ada:`Instance.all.X` but why bother.
+Specifically, the body of procedure :ada:`Increment_X` can use the access discriminant :ada:`Encloser` to get to the current instance's :ada:`X` component.
+(We could express it as :ada:`Encloser.all.X` but why bother.
 Implicit dereferencing is a wonderful thing.)

 That's the solution.
 Now for some necessary details.

-Note that we declared type :ada:`Enclosing` as a limited type, first in the visible part of the package:
+Note that we declared type :ada:`Device` as a limited type, first in the visible part of the package:

 .. code-block:: ada

-    type Enclosing is tagged limited private;
+    type Device is tagged limited private;

 and again in the type completion in the package private part:

 .. code-block:: ada

-    type Enclosing is tagged limited record ... end record;
+    type Device is tagged limited record ... end record;

-We declare :ada:`Enclosing` as a limited type because we want to preclude assignment statements for client objects of the type.
-Assignment of the enclosing record object would leave the PO Instance discriminant designating the prior (right-hand side) enclosing object.
+We declare :ada:`Device` as a limited type because we want to preclude assignment statements for client objects of the type.
+Assignment of the enclosing record object would leave the PO Encloser discriminant designating the prior (right-hand side) enclosing object.
 If the PO is written with the assumption that the enclosing object is always the one identified during creation of the PO, that assumption will no longer hold.
-We didn't state it up-front, but that is the assumption underlying the idiom as described.
+We didn't state it up-front, but that is the assumption underlying the idiom as described, and in fact, only limited types may have a component that uses the :ada:`Access` attribute in this way.
+Also note that any type that includes a protected or task object is limited, so a type like Device will necessarily be limited in any case.

-The type need not be tagged for this idiom solution, but if you do make it tagged, the partial and full views must always match.
-That is, a tagged type must be limited in both views if it is limited in either view.
+The type need not be tagged for this idiom solution, but it must be limited in both its partial view and its full view.
+More generally, a tagged type must be limited in both views if it is limited in either view.

-For the idiom solution to be legal, the type's completion in the private part must always be *immutably limited*, meaning that it is always truly limited.
+For the idiom solution to be legal, the type's completion in the private part must not merely be limited, but actually *immutably limited*, meaning that it is always truly limited.
 There are various ways to make that happen (see :aarm22:`AARM22 7.5 (8.1/3) <7-5>` ) but the easiest way to is to include the reserved word :ada:`limited` in the type definition within the full view, as we did above.
 That is known as making the type *explicitly limited*.
+It turns out having a task or protected component also makes it immutably limited, so this requirement is naturally satisfied in this use case.

 Why does the compiler require the type to be immutably limited?

 Recall that a (non-tagged) private type need not be limited in both views.
-It can be limited in the partial client view but non-limited in the private full
+It can be limited in the partial client view but non-limited in its full
 view:

 .. code-block:: ada